-The Latest: Mother of captive kids 'perplexed' by deputies
+The Latest: Officiant: Captive kids, parents seemed normal

 The older Turpin said he heard about the arrests Monday but declined further comment.

 James Turpin confirmed that his son is an engineer.
-He told WTRF-TV in Wheeling, West Virginia, that David grew up in West Virginia.
+He told WVNS-TV in Ghent, West Virginia, that David grew up in West Virginia.

 Investigators say the 13 brothers and sisters had been malnourished and that several children were shackled to beds.

-Note: This item has been corrected to show the TV station attribution should be WVNS-TV in Ghent, West Virginia, not WTRF-TV in Wheeling, West Virginia.